7.

 ogon\SpecialAccounts\UserList in the Registry Editor, and double-click the

 Administrator icon in the right pane.
-If you don't see this icon, right-click in the pane,
+If you don't see this icon, right-click

 choose New, DWORD Value, name it Administrator, and press Enter.
 Type 1 in the